MattFeinberg/K8s-Introspection-Tool/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To access the cluster inventory web page (if enabled), naviagte to <machine-IP>:<nodePort> on your web browser, where <machine-IP> is the IP address of any node.
+To access the cluster inventory web page (if enabled), naviagte to http://machine-IP:nodePort on your web browser, where machine-IP is the IP address of any node.
 The default NodePort value is 30069.

 To access the cluster inventory data file, run: